13 Stimuli

 - the inclusion of two stimulus sets allow us to begin examining the generalizability of any observed effect

 We created 12 unique ManyFribbles and 12 unique ManyFractals.
-Within each stimulus type, 6 items were designed to be low-complexity and 6 were designed to be high-complexity.
-Complexity is operationalized as the number of features present (these features are appendages in the case of ManyFribbles and iterations of the same structure for ManyFractals; see Table 11.1
+Within each stimulus type, six items were designed to be relatively low-complexity and six were designed to be relatively high-complexity.
+Complexity is operationalized here as the number of features present (appendages in the case of ManyFribbles and iterations of the same structure for ManyFractals; see Table 13.1)

 ![]() |